chichundri/Notes/InterviewQues.md

     - UnaryOperator – it is similar to a Function, taking a single argument and returning a result of the same type

 80. What Is a Functional Interface?\
-    interface with one single abstract method.\
+    interface with one single abstract method.
-    Functional Interface can be used with lambda expression e.g Runnable, Comparable
+    Functional Interface can be used with lambda expression.
+    e.g Runnable, Comparable
 81. default method?
 82. lambda expression?
-    lambda expression is a function that we can reference and pass around as an object.(Anonymous function)\
+    lambda expression is a function that we can reference and pass around as an object.(Anonymous function)
 83. Final variable can be accessed in lambda expression in java 8? - yes
 84. non-Final variable can be accessed in lambda expression in java 8?
 yes,but it is effectively final in lambda expression